greg-noguera/hellofreg/README.txt

 A WordPress theme I developed for freg.online website.

-This theme has compatibility with Bootstrap 5.1, Font Awesome, and Jetpack plugin.
+This theme has compatibility with Bootstrap 5.1, Font Awesome, Elementor 3.7 and Jetpack plugin.

-Una forma inusual de editar cosas.

-You can customize the shortcodes present in the footer and blog sections following this instructions.
+You can customize the shortcodes in the footer and blog sections following this instructions:

-You can add custom content by adding the following code in the functions.php file or creating a new plugin whit the same code.
+You can add custom content by adding the following code in the functions.php file or creating a new plugin.
 It is recommended that you add this code into your child theme's functions.php file.

--- STAR OF CODE - copy what comes next --

 	// I know it's a very lazy way to add content, I'm so sorry.

 	//This shortcode print the social media icons in the footer section function lazy_footer_icons() {
 	    return
 		'<ul class="social-icons">
 		<li><a class="instagram-icon" href=" INSERT YOUR CUSTOM LINK HERE  "><i class="fa fa-instagram"></i></a></li>
 		<li><a class="linkedin-icon" href="  INSERT YOUR CUSTOM LINK HERE  "><i class="fa fa-linkedin"></i></a></li>
 		</ul>';
 	}

 	add_shortcode('footer_icons', 'lazy_footer_icons');

 	//This shortcode print a paragraph in the hero blog section function lazy_blog_p_hero() {
 	    return
 		'<p class="p-hero-blog"> INSERT YOUR CUSTOM TEXT HERE </p>';
 	}

 	add_shortcode('blog-p-hero', 'lazy_blog_p_hero');

--- END OF CODE--

-This feature has been lazily added because it was not necessary for the original project and is shared as an additional feature.

-If you need a custom theme or plugin go to www.freg.online
+If you need a custom theme or plugin for WordPress, please go to my site www.freg.online